-MOWER CHECK BLADE CONDITION, SHARPNESS, AND SECURITY OF MOUNT-ING
+CHECK MOWER BLADE CONDITION,

+SHARPNESS, AND SECURITY OF MOUNT-

+ING

 The blade mounting nuts on gear-driven decks should be torqued to 60 lb·ft (81 N·m), and the blade mounting bolts on belt-driven decks torqued to 70 lb·ft (95 N·m).
-If blade sharpening is required, refer to CHECKING/SERVICING for Sharpen Mower Blades in Maintenance Instructions.
+If blade sharpening is required, refer to Sharpen Mower Blades on page 69.

-PERFORM ANY ADDITIONAL PROCEDURES called for in the MAINTENANCE SCHEDULE CHART in Maintenance Instructions.
+PERFORM ANY ADDITIONAL PROCEDURES

+called for in the Maintenance Schedule Chart

+on page 52.